avalanche208/assets/README.md

-# PackLedger Assets
+# Assets

-Public image assets for PackLedger integrations, including the unRAID application icon.
+Public image assets for the unRAID application icon.